 18. Durand-Eastman Lakeside Trail

-Enjoy a walk along the 5,000 feet of Lake Ontario shoreline, and along the boardwalk leading up to Seabreeze.
+Enjoy a walk along the 5,000 feet of Lake Ontario shoreline and the boardwalk leading to Seabreeze.
 Or find several smaller ones around Durand and Eastman Lakes.

 Where are your favorite boardwalk trails?